Tina-1300/Clara/README.md

 Clara is an open-source C++ library that simplifies command-line argument management.
 It offers an easy interface for parsing and handling inputs, allowing developers to focus on application logic instead of argument parsing details.

 ![logo of library](./Logo.jpeg)

+To access the Clara library installation documentation, please click on the link below : [installation.md](./doc/installation.md)